-This certificate program is offered as a standalone field biology curriculum, and focuses on the conservation and interpretation of our natural environment.
+This 16-credit undergraduate certificate program is offered at the Lackawanna College Environmental Education Center in Covington Township, Pa., and is a standalone field biology curriculum, focusing on the conservation and interpretation of our natural environment.
 It will cover the basic principles of conservation through specific courses designed to develop the student's knowledge of Northeast United States flora and fauna and the recreational use of renewable and non-renewable resources.
 Students will experience both classroom and hands-on field training throughout in Park Management & Environmental Interpretation, Wildlife Management, Dendrology & Wildflowers, Field Ornithology, and Freshwater Ecosystems.